 Giving A Bigger Welcome

 We want our building to match our mission of showing God’s love to people.
 Sometimes facilities can send the wrong message- when they’re not handicap accessible, when it’s a little cramped to get in with a stroller, when restrooms are poor restroom, or when meeting spaces are cramped.
 We’ve added to our facility to send the right message.
-We want to welcome everyone, and that means building a better entrance, with a better elevator, lobby space, meeting spaces, and child care facilities for our growing kids programs.
-It's a big project and we have lots of folks working hard on it, giving generously, praying hard.
+We want to welcome everyone, with easy to locate entrances, a better elevator, lobby, meeting spaces, and child care facilities for our ever growing kids programs.
+It's been a big project, and we had lots of folks working extremely hard on it, giving generously and praying hard.
 It’s all part of our mission to show God to people.
 We hope our building is as welcoming to you as our community!

 Background – The Story

 On a bright, clear Sunday in 1951 our third pastor, Rev. Jacob Smith, led us in praise to God as we dedicated our sanctuary building to God’s glory and service.
 It was the same year the New Jersey Turnpike opened.
 I Love Lucy was first appearing on Television.
 The average house price cost $2,115.
 Harry S. Truman was the president.
 It was a while back when we gathered, having all worked hard, sacrificed and committed together to build a better, more comfortable, accessible building in part so that we could use more space in our former building to teach kids.
 Those prayers of dedication were answered.
 In the 66 years and during the well over 6,600 services that took place in this building, God has been glorified in good times and in bad, in times of growth and in times of suffering.
 We grew closer together and closer to God.

 Our building committee spent over a year discussing options, looking at solutions that would meet or exceed handicap accessibility requirements, while replacing the front porch, renovating bathrooms, and providing a space to encourage hospitality and include more people.
 We presented some rough drafts of a renovation plan and the congregation approved the use of bonds, spending almost a year working with blueprints, town codes and taking in bids to start raising funds.
-We reached a point where we were finally ready to move forward.
-We’re planning on tearing down the front steps, porch and bathrooms and replacing it with a more conventional, enclosed elevator that goes to all three levels, two indoor stairways and upstairs and downstairs bathrooms with plenty of open space for people to welcome and be welcomed and some additional classroom space downstairs.
-Another goal addressed by this change was the opportunity to replace the porch with clearer entry points for people who are here for the first time, along with an obvious drop off point.
-We’d like to add a main floor cry room where moms with infants can go and see and hear the service without being too far from what’s going on and to provide adequate space for fellowship, greeting and orientation of visitors and members alike as well as a place to promote tools of our faith and works with information screens, bulletin boards, Bibles, literature to help people in life’s journey.
+We reached a point where we were finally ready to move forward; tearing down the front steps, porch and bathrooms and replacing them with a more conventional, enclosed elevator that reaches all three levels.
+Two indoor stairways were added, reaching upstairs and downstairs bathrooms with plenty of open space for people to welcome and be welcomed.
+Additional classroom space was added downstairs.
+Another goal addressed by this change was the opportunity to replace the porch with clearer entry points for people who are coming for the first time, along with an obvious drop off point.
+We added a main floor "cry room" where moms with infants can settle in and hear the service without being too far from what’s going on.
+Adequate space was added for fellowship, greeting and orientation of visitors and members alike as well as a place to promote tools of our faith and works with information screens, bulletin boards, Bibles and literature to help people in life’s journey.